7 minutes read

 A RERA real estate broker license is valid for 12 months and must be renewed to ensure you can still practice in Dubai.

-To renew your broker license, you must first complete a Continuing Professional Development (CPD) Course which is designed to refresh your knowledge of updated laws, regulations, and best practices.
+To renew your broker license, you must first complete a Continuing Professional Development (CPD) Course, which is designed to refresh your knowledge of updated laws, regulations, and best practices.
 You can complete this CPD training online within a few hours.

 Once you submit your application, you will have to pay the necessary fees.
 Once the payment is made and your application is approved, you will receive your renewed broker license and broker ID card.